-20. Looked after children and previously looked after children
+27. Looked after pupils and previously looked after pupils

-The most common reason for children becoming looked after is as a result of abuse and neglect.
-Orchard Vale Community school ensures that staff have the necessary skills and understanding to keep looked after/previously looked after children safe.
-Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility.
+The most common reason for pupils becoming looked after is as a result of abuse and neglect.
+Orchard Vale Community School ensures that staff have the necessary skills and understanding to keep looked after/previously looked after pupils safe.
+Appropriate staff have information about a pupil's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the pupil and contact arrangements with birth parents or those with parental responsibility.

-The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the Devon County Council's virtual school head for children in care.
+The designated teacher for looked after pupils and the DSL have details of the pupil's social worker and the name and contact details of the Devon County Council's virtual school head for pupils in care.

-The designated teacher for looked after children works with the virtual school head to discuss how Pupil Premium Plus funding can be best used to support the progress of looked after children in the school and meet the needs in the child's personal education plan.
+The designated teacher for looked after pupils works with the virtual school head to discuss how Pupil Premium Plus funding can be best used to support the progress of looked after pupils in the school and meet the needs in the pupil's personal education plan.
 The designated teacher will follow the statutory guidance 'Promoting the education of Looked After Children'.

-21. Children Missing Education
+28. Pupils Missing Education

 Attendance, absence and exclusions are closely monitored.
 The school will hold more than one emergency contact number for pupils and students where reasonably possible.
-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.
+A pupil going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.

-The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities.
+The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where pupils go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities.